Recycling Your Content Marketing

 - Structure your website so that people are encouraged to read older blog articles.
 Blogs are one of the best forms of content marketing, because once they’re set up your only investment is time spent researching and writing articles.
 Talk to your developer about ways to encourage people to spend more time reading your blog.
-For example, this Learning Center is structured with categories and sub-categories and “you might be interested in” article suggestions, and the most recent article (along with other “spotlighted” articles) is featured on the home page of the entire site.
+For example, this blog is structured with categories and sub-categories and “you might be interested in” article suggestions, and the most recent article (along with other “spotlighted” articles) is featured on the home page of the entire site.

 - Use your work in more than one form of content marketing.
 If you’ve produced a blog post, can you create an infographic with the same information (that can then be posted in your physical location)?
 Does it make sense to put that information into a printed piece for consumers to use?
 Can a shorter form of the video on your website be used on your in-location monitor system?
 Can you create a blog post based on your podcast?

 - Create presentations based on your content marketing.
 A major goal of content marketing is to position yourself as a leader in your field.
 Many times, Chambers of Commerce or other economic development organizations hold educational seminars for businesspeople in your community.
 Volunteer to present a seminar, and use the research you’ve put into your content marketing to begin creating your presentation.